Alpes Maritimes – 6 nights

 View from St Agnes

-Wonderful scenery and villages, and a railway that is one of the wonder of Europe, and exceptionally kind and friendly people.
+... and a railway that is one of the wonders of Europe, and exceptionally kind and friendly people.

 Michael and Janet Lockett, Diss, UK - September 2019